New Jersey can enforce gun ammunition limit: U.S. appeals court

 Wednesday’s decision upheld a Sept.
 28 order by U.S. District Judge Peter Sheridan in Trenton, New Jersey.

-The office of New Jersey Attorney General Gurbir Grewal, which defended the law, did not immediately respond to a request for comment.
+The office of New Jersey Attorney General Gurbir Grewal called the decision “a big win for public safety and the safety of our law enforcement officers.”

 According to Wednesday’s opinions, nine states and Washington, D.C. have banned large capacity magazines, and several federal appeals courts have upheld such bans.